pranayga/expl0ring_V8/docs/taint_tracking_stroucki_III.md

  net/proxy_resolution/proxy_resolver_v8.cc          |   6 +-

 ```
-This change seems to implement `multiple inheritence` on the `StaticV8ExternalOneByteStringResource` which was initially derived from the internal structure in the V8's `public v8::String::ExternalOneByteStringResource` and `public v8::String::TaintTrackingStringBufferImpl` was added to the mix.
+This change seems to implement `multiple inheritances` on the `StaticV8ExternalOneByteStringResource` which was initially derived from the internal structure in the V8's `public v8::String::ExternalOneByteStringResource` and `public v8::String::TaintTrackingStringBufferImpl` was added to the mix.

 ```diff
 diff --git a/extensions/renderer/static_v8_external_one_byte_string_resource.h b/extensions/renderer/static_v8_external_one_byte_string_resource.h